rezaJOY/TaskApp/README.md

 THIS FLUTTER PROJECT INCLUDES:

-late animations functionilities,validations, advance media quires to make it responsive and other powerful widgets
+late animations functionilities,validations, advance media quaries to make it responsive and other powerful widgets with all screensizes